YU-Zhejian/art_modern/docs/Design.md

 ## Other Performance Bottlenecks

 A majority of time was spent on generation of quality scores, which extensively calls `map::lower_bound()` function.
-Google B-tree map is used since it allows multiple values to be hold in one node, which improves performance when being compared red-black tree used in most STL implementations (including [EASTL](https://github.com/electronicarts/EASTL)).
+Google B-tree map is used since it allows multiple values to be held in one node, which improves performance when being compared red-black tree used in most STL implementations (including [EASTL](https://github.com/electronicarts/EASTL)).

 ## Building System

 ### Static Linking

-The project should be able to be compiled into a fully static binary on [Alpine Linux](https://alpinelinux.org/) or [Void Linux](https://voidlinux.org/) with [musl libc](https://musl.libc.org/) as standard C library.
+The project should be able to be compiled into a fully static binary on [Alpine Linux](https://alpinelinux.org/) or [Void Linux](https://voidlinux.org/) with [musl libc](https://musl.libc.org/) as the standard C library.
 See [this blog by Li Heng](https://lh3.github.io/2014/07/12/about-static-linking) for why static linking may simplify distribution and deployment of bioinformatics software.